oracle-livelabs/developer/visual-builder/studio/create-web-app/create-project/create-project.md

 ## Task 3: Create a workspace

-As a final step, create a workspace for your visual application and connect it to a Git repository to store your source files.
+Create a workspace for your visual application and connect it to a Git repository to store your source files.

 1. On the Project Home page, click **Go to Workspaces** under Workspaces to go to the Workspaces page.